zama-ai/concrete-ml/docs/built-in-models/linear.md

 Models are also compatible with some of scikit-learn's main workflows, such as `Pipeline()` and `GridSearch()`.

+It is possible to convert an already trained scikit-learn linear model to a Concrete ML one by using the [`from_sklearn_model`](../developer-guide/api/concrete.ml.sklearn.base.md#classmethod-from_sklearn_model) method.
+See [below for an example](#loading-a-pre-trained-model).
+This functionality is only available for linear models.

 ## Quantization parameters

 The `n_bits` parameter controls the bit-width of the inputs and weights of the linear models.
 When non-linear mapping is applied by the model, such as _exp_ or _sigmoid_, Concrete ML applies it on the client-side, on clear-text values that are the decrypted output of the linear part of the model.
 Thus, Linear Models do not use table lookups, and can, therefore, use high precision integers for weight and inputs.